MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Background, Related Work, and Discussion

-The quantizaiton maps the tensor $X$ into the target range with smaller bit-width representation through affine transformation: $X_q = clamp(\round{\frac{X}{s}} + z, range)$, where $s$ is the scale and $z$ is the zero point.
-The value can be recovered (i.e., dequantization) through: $X' = (X_q - z) \times s$. $X'$ is pushed to the discrete chunks rather than recovered to the original value, thus has accuracy loss.
-The bit-width is essential for the accuracy of quantization as it determines the number of chunks for the quantized values ($2^{bit\_width}$).
-Take an example, enlarging the bit-width from 4 to 5 can double the number of chunks, so that the 5-bit RTN quantization can easily beat the 4-bit quantizations of advanced techniques (Tab.\ref{tab:ppl-all}).

-The scale and zero point can be calculated from the whole channel/token vector or a small group within the channel/token, the former is called per-channel/token quantization and the latter is group-wise quantization.
-The group-wise scheme results in smaller accuracy loss due to the smaller chunk scale, but requires more complex GPU kernel design.
-The symmetric quantization uses 0 as the zero point value, which simplifies the computations ($X_q = clamp(\round{\frac{W}{s}}, range)$, $X' = X_q \times s$) and enables many works to design the per-channel/per-token quantized kernels by multiplying the scales at the epilogue of the whole MatMul (matrix multiplication) for dequantization~\cite{smoothquant, trtllm}.
-However, it leads to larger loss than the asymmetric one as the data distribution can be usually asymmetric, especially for smaller bit-widths like 4-bit.
+Quantization maps the tensor $X$ into the target range with smaller bit-width through $X_q = clamp(\round{\frac{X}{s}} + z, range)$, where $s$ is the scale and $z$ is the zero point.
+The scale and zero point can be calculated from the whole channel/token vector or a smaller group.
+The group-wise scheme results in higher accuracy but requires more complex GPU kernel design.
+The symmetric quantization uses 0 as the zero point, which simplifies the computations and enables many works to design the per-channel/per-token quantized kernels by multiplying the scales at the epilogue of the whole MatMul (matrix multiplication) for dequantization~\cite{smoothquant, trtllm}.
+However, it usually leads to larger loss than the asymmetric one, especially for smaller bit-widths like 4-bit.